 After completion of the preliminary examination, the student is admitted to formal candidacy for the PhD.
 After a period of preliminary research as determined by the doctoral committee, a research proposal must be successfully presented to the committee by the doctoral candidate.

-The research proposal is a description of the research which the student intends to undertake and which will be reported in a detailed, comprehensive fashion in the completed dissertation.
+The research proposal is a description of the research which the student intends to undertake, which will be reported in a detailed, comprehensive fashion in the completed dissertation.
 The research proposal must be submitted to the supervisory committee after the student passes the preliminary exam (usually one year after the preliminary exam) and before beginning dissertation research.
 The student must also provide an oral presentation to the committee at least one week after submitting the proposal.
 The proposal offers the student an opportunity to convince the supervisory committee of the appropriateness of the research topic, as well as of his/her capability to pursue the projected topic to a successful conclusion.

-Subject to approval of the doctoral candidate’s committee confirming the candidate’s readiness to defend his/her dissertation, and upon meeting the department publication requirements, the candidate may proceed to defend their dissertation research.
-A doctoral dissertation then must be completed on a topic approved by the candidate’s doctoral supervisory committee.
-To be acceptable, it must be an achievement in original research constituting a significant contribution to knowledge and represent a substantial scholarly effort on the part of the student.
+Subject to approval of the doctoral candidate's committee confirming the candidate's readiness to defend his/her dissertation, and upon meeting the department publication requirements, the candidate may proceed to defend their dissertation research.
+A doctoral dissertation then must be completed on a topic approved by the candidate's doctoral supervisory committee.
+To be acceptable, it must be an achievement in original research constituting a significant contribution to knowledge and representing substantial scholarly effort on the part of the student.
 The doctoral supervisory committee, department chairperson, and such other members of the faculty as appointed by the academic dean or specified by university regulations will conduct the examination.
 Publication of the dissertation shall conform to the regulations of the university in which the student is registered.

 During the dissertation defense, all committee members and the student must be physically present.
 In cases where this is not possible, the department allows no more than one member to participate in the defense in real time via distance technology.
 The distance technology must allow two-way audio and visual links.